Skip to content

 “Everything was good today.
 I saw the sign of 200m and I had to start.
 Nobody passed me so I’m very happy.”

-Race leader Atapuma lost more than a minute in the finale but organisers applied the three-kilometre rule, meaning the BMC rider could stay in red.
+Race leader Atapuma lost more than a minute in the finale but organisers applied the three-kilometre rule, meaning the rider could stay in red.

 “I’m happy to continue to be leader,” Atapuma said.
 “I had to wait to find out if I would wear red tomorrow.
 It’s a fantastic feeling.